malikmtahir/LOCO-m6A/README.md

   - The remaining 22 chromosomes were used for training.
 - The model was trained on 22 chromosomes and evaluated on the corresponding test dataset.

+### Feature Fusion Space
+Feature extraction is a crucial step in designing and extracting information patterns from biological sequences.
+In this work, we employed two feature encoding methods:
+-	**k-mer encoding**
+- **One-hot encoding with CNN**
+The k-mer features were first passed through a dense layer, and then the resulting feature maps were concatenated with the CNN feature maps before further processing

+### CNN Model
+The **Convolutional Neural Network (CNN)** is specifically designed to capture spatial dependencies in the input data.

 <p align="center">
 <img src="https://github.com/malikmtahir/LOCO-m6A/blob/main/Figures/Frame_work.jpg" width="500" height="800">